-For Brocade 8510-8, Brocade 8510-4, and Brocade DCX and Brocade DCX 4S enterprise-class platforms, click the plus (+) signs to expand the ports under each slot, as shown in Figure 22.
+For the Brocade DCX 8510-8, Brocade DCX 8510-4, and Brocade DCX and Brocade DCX-4S enterprise-class platforms, click the plus sign (+) to expand the ports under each slot, as shown in Figure 23 on page 132.

 - 4. Click the port you want to monitor in the graph in the Port Selection List.
-Use Shift+click and Ctrl+click to select multiple ports. - 5.
-Click Add to move the selected ports to the Selected Ports list. - Optional: Click ADD ALL Ports to add all of the ports in the Port Selection List to the Selected Ports list. - Optional: Click Search to open the Search Port Selection List dialog box, from which you can search for all E_Ports, all F_Ports, or all port names with a defined string.
+Use Shift + click and Ctrl + click to select multiple ports. - 5.
+Click Add to move the selected ports to the Selected Ports list. - 6.
+Optional: Click ADD ALL Ports to add all of the ports in the Port Selection List to the Selected Ports list. - Optional : Click Search to open the Search Port Selection List dialog box, from which you can search for all E\Ports, all F\Ports, or all port names with a defined string.
 Select the ports you want to add and click Search in the Search Port Selection List dialog box. - 8.
 Click Apply in the SCSI vs. IP Traffic Setup dialog box.

-Only the selected ports are displayed in the SCSI vs. IP traffic graph.
+Only the selected ports are displayed in the SCSI vs. IP Traffic graph.